 This is the next of the posters designed by Linda J. de Wit, in her role as CID intern.
 For this poster, you literally have to look from a different perspective to read the quote; the picture of birds on a wire also represents taking different perspectives.
-The source of the quote is cited at the bottom of the poster.
+The source of the quote is:

 Just in case anyone wants to cite this poster, the following would be the recommended format: